Skip to main content

 Disk10 GB20 GB

-Each active agent maintains a Slack Bolt Socket Mode connection and (if it has MCP servers) persistent MCP processes.
-Memory usage scales with the number of active agents.
+Each active agent maintains a Slack Bolt Socket Mode connection.
+Memory scales with the number of active agents and the size of their assigned MCP processes.

 2. Update .env